immunefi-team/Bounty_Boosts/Alchemix/31597 - [SC - High] Loss of precision while calculating claimable f....md

 # Loss of precision while calculating claimable flux and Point

-Submitted on Tue May 21 2024 10:09:53 GMT-0400 (Atlantic Standard Time) by @savi0ur for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 21st 2024 at 16:09:53 UTC by @savi0ur for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31597